EsriCanada-CE/ecce-app-challenge-2015/COGS1/readme.md

 ----
 ## Video

-This [LINK](insert youtube link here) shows a demonstration of the **Let's Walk!** App.
+This [LINK](https://ryanruthart-gmail.tinytake.com/sf/ODEyMDNfNTU5OTU2) shows a demonstration of the **Let's Walk!** App.

 ----
 ## More Information
->We chose to complete this app using ArcMap and python, which allow us to launch the results into ArcGIS Online to play to our strengths of python coding.
+>We chose to complete this app using ArcMap and python addin, which allow us to launch the results into ArcGIS Online to play to our strengths of python coding.
 We believe that this would be an interesting app to pursue using JavaScript and the Web AppBuilder for ArcGIS (Developer Edition) in the future.

 ----